home-assistant/developers.home-assistant/docs/bluetooth.md

 service_infos = bluetooth.async_discovered_service_info(hass, connectable=True)
 ```

-### Fetching all discovered devices and advertisment data by each bluetooth adapter
+### Fetching all discovered devices and advertisement data by each Bluetooth adapter

-To access the list of previous discoveries and advertisment data received by each adapter independently, call the `bluetooth.async_scanner_devices_by_address` API.
+To access the list of previous discoveries and advertisement data received by each adapter independently, call the `bluetooth.async_scanner_devices_by_address` API.
 The call returns a list of `BluetoothScannerDevice` objects.
-The same device and advertisment data may appear multiple times, once per bluetooth adapter that reached it.
+The same device and advertisement data may appear multiple times, once per Bluetooth adapter that reached it.

 ```python
 from homeassistant.components import bluetooth